Teacher Education - Physical Education

-For students planning to teach physical education, Carroll offers this program as the recommended first two years of study.
+For students planning to teach physical education, Carroll Community College offers this program as the recommended first two years of study.
 This program begins a solid foundation in education and exercise science.
-Students who intend to transfer should consult the catalog and advisor of the desired receiving institution to ensure that the proper courses are selected.
+Students who intend to transfer should consult the catalog and adviser of the desired receiving institution to ensure that the proper courses are selected.
 If a student wishes to take alternative courses, this decision should be based on the requirements of the four-year college or university to which the student expects to transfer for the baccalaureate degree.
-Such selections must be made in consultation with faculty advisors at this College and after consideration of the requirements for graduation.
-Due to course prerequisites, students are strongly encouraged to meet with a faculty advisor and obtain a specific term-by-term planning guide for this program.
+Such selections must be made in consultation with faculty advisers at this College and after consideration of the requirements for graduation.
+Due to course prerequisites, students are strongly encouraged to meet with a faculty adviser and obtain a specific term-by-term planning guide for this program.

 |EDUC-120||Introduction to Education||3 credits|

 |*EDUC-126||Field Experience for Educational Psychology||1 credits|